Corcovado Foundation (Costa Rica)

 • Environmental education with children

-As a volunteer, you will enjoy two free days each week, during which you may choose to take advantage of the facilities at the Center, our non-profit hostel.
-In addition, you will find available – for a reasonable price- local tours, such as dart frogs, waterfalls, and night bug tours.
-The tours’ income helps local farmers maintain their forest’s standing.
-There are also free local activities, such as beach walks and bike rides, and the chance to make long hikes to socialize with other volunteers and travelers.
+As a volunteer, you will enjoy two free days each week, during which you may choose to take advantage of the facilities at the Environmental Center.
+In addition, you will find available, for a reasonable price, local tours, such as dart frogs, waterfalls, and night bug tours.
+The tours’ income helps local farmers maintain their forests’ standing.
+There are also free local activities, such as beach walks and bike rides, and the chance to go on long hikes to socialize with other volunteers and travelers.

-Please complete the Volunteer Registration Form and send it via email to us at least 2 weeks prior to your arrival.
-You will receive a confirmation email and a comprehensive Volunteer Orientation Manual with detailed information about transportation, what to bring, and what to expect.
+You will receive a confirmation email and a comprehensive Volunteer Orientation Manual with detailed transportation information, what to bring, and what to expect.